Corollarium/localtls/README.md

 # How to Run

-## Base install
+## Base installation and deps

 You essentially need Python3, certbot and the dnslib, python-daemon and lockfile PIPs.

-We provide a simple install.bash script that installs all you need to run this software in an Ubuntu installation.
+We provide a simple `util/ubuntu-install.bash` script that installs all you need to be able to run this software on a fresh Ubuntu installation.
 And hey, if you are running your own DNS server you should know what to do anyway.

-## The server
+## The DNS server

 Run: `python3 dnsserver.py`.